james3roberts/odin-recipes/README.md

 am finished.
 So quick update.
 I thought everything was working good and I remembered all of the commands to push this to github but it is not showing up there.
+Well silly me I forgot to push it.
+I only commited it Now that I have that figured out... on to the project.